 The Great Wall snakes its way across northern China, from the Yellow Sea and past the Gobi Desert for some 6,000 km.
 While it's not visible from the moon as has been claimed, it's still a remarkable piece of engineering and is the most famous symbol of China.
 The genesis of the Great Wall dates to the Warring States period from 475 to 221 BC, when Chinese feudal kingdoms built earthen ramparts to defend against nomadic invaders.
 It was under the fierce emperor Qin Shihuang, who unified China in 221 BC that the Great Wall really began to take shape.
-He conscripted some 300,000 laborers to work for ten years on joining the various pre-existing sections into a single fortified wall.
-The suffering of the workers who toiled in freezing winters ands corching summers became legendary.
-As dynasty came into being and passed into history, the Great Wall was continuously repaired and extended.
+He sentenced some 300,000 labourers to work for ten years on joining the various pre-existing sections into a single fortified wall.
+The suffering of the workers who toiled in freezing winters and scorching summers became legendary.
+As the dynasty came became history, the Great Wall was continuously repaired and extended.

 The sections of the Great Wall near Beijing were renovated during the Ming dynasty, whose leaders spent a century strengthening and extending the Wall to the Yellow Sea.
-The previous ramparts, which were made of stones, packed earth and wood, were covered by Ming builders with bricks.
-They built crenellations to protect archers, widened the Wall so it could accommodate five horses abreast, and added many watchtowers.
-A system of beacons lit from tower to tower ensured that enemy troop movements were swiftly relayed to headquarters.
+The previous ramparts, which were made of stones, packed earth and wood, were covered with bricks by Ming builders.
+They built crenellations to protect archers, widened the Wall so it could accommodate five horses and added many watchtowers.
+A system of beacons that lit from tower to tower ensured that enemy troop movements were swiftly relayed to headquarters.

 Despite such defensive features, the Great Wall failed in its purpose of keeping out invaders.
 It was breached several times, notably by the armies of Genghis Khan in 1215 and by Manchu troops in 1644.
 Conversely, the Great Wall was a tremendous success in forging a sense of nationhood since it marked the physical boundary between China and abroad, and the psychological boundary between civilization and chaos.
 Scaling forbidding landscapes of mountains and deserts, the Great Wall was also a triumph of the emperor's will over nature.